Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Motherboards.md

 Peripheral Component Interconnect is a 32-bit or 64-bit expansion slot.
 It is currently found in few computers.
 PCI expansion slots have become mostly obsolete.

 **Mini-PCI**
 This is smaller version of PCI found in some laptops.
 Mini PCI has three different form factors; Type I, Type II, and Type III.
+Type I and II cards have 100 pins, while Type III has 124.
+Type II cards include RJ-45 connectors on the board, and the card must be housed at the edge of the laptop so the sockets reach the outside.
+Type I and III cards connect to external RJ-45 sockets by cables.

 **PCI-X**
 PCI eXtended is an updated version of the standard PCI.
 It uses a 32-bit bus with higher bandwidth than the PCI bus.
 PCI-X can operate up to four times faster than PCI.
 PCI-X expansion slots have become mostly obsolete.